Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-1.md

    - Refactor given code snippets using Copilot, understanding the process of code improvement.

       ```
       #A poorly written example of a program in Python.
-It prompts the user for the number of elements to sum, takes those integers as input, and handles some basic error cases.
+It prompts the user for the number of elements to sum, takes those integers as input, and handles some basic error cases

       MAX = 100

       def calculate_sum(arr):
          result = 0
-         For num in arr:
+         for num in arr:
             result += num
          return result